derekmarion/oop-boggle-i/README.md

 Perhaps we could leverage a secondary array to model a die landing in only one cell without explicitly making note of which dice have landed and which haven't.
 Would we use something else?

-We're still only going to have one core method, "shake!" on our BoggleBoard class.
+We're still only going to have one core method, `shake!` on our `BoggleBoard` class.
 The following is a list of Boggle Dice, with 'Q' representing 'Qu':

 ```ruby
 AAEEGN